maikelnight/logstash/README.md

 # logstash with shorewall packet filter iptables firewall - To ElasticSearch
-- Grok Filter to use logstash and parse shorewall log file
+- Grok Filter to use with logstash and parse shorewall log file
 - Logstash config File to push to elasticsearch server